This continues Gustav Mahler — Symphony No.10 (Part 1).

 Carpenter, who worked on his fairly liberal version without knowing of the parallel efforts by Cooke, seemed less inhibited in adding and inventing to the Mahler facsimile, and perhaps he overshoot here and there.
 The result is, together with Barshai (but less happily, to my ears) at the other end on the re-constructive continuum as measured from Wheeler.
 The recording to go with Carpenter is Andrew Litton’s with the Dallas SO.
 The Dallas Mahler recordings, even if I have not mentioned them in the past survey, are good; this Tenth (for obvious reasons) being the most interesting and the Second the most impressive of the lot.

 Rudolf Barshai set upon his own draft, drawing on all available versions and coming up with what I find to be by far the best attempt of presenting a coherent, exciting Mahler symphony.
 Excellent sound and a wildly inspired playing Junge Deutsche Philharmonie add tremendously.
-Barshai uses an almost bewildering variety of instruments in his Tenth—moving further from the score in that regard than anyone else.
-Some might find the sounds of the guitar, castanettes, or xylophones as uncharacteristic of Mahler (the Mahler of symphonies 1-9 that is) or could could the atmosphere ‘congested’.
+Barshai uses an almost bewildering variety of instruments in his Tenth, thereby moving further from the score in that regard than anyone else.
+Some might find the sounds of the guitar, castanets, or xylophones as uncharacteristic of Mahler (the Mahler of Symphonies 1-9 that is) or could think the atmosphere ‘congested’.
 Maybe, but it makes for tremendous excitement.
 Of course we have no idea what Mahler would have ended up using for the final version of the Tenth—and despite the curiously large number of percussion instruments that Barshai uses, the tender and sparse, ‘broken’ orchestral texture of the symphony never gets disturbed.
 No one else sets the two gates in the first and last movement down in such a deliciously terrifying manner; Barshai successfully circumnavigates those rare moments where Cooke sounds oddly un-Mahlerian or too literal.
 The additional meat he hangs on the bones of the Mahler skeleton—as compared with Wheeler’s leaner attempt—make for generally more satisfactory listening.